cbourke/ComputerScienceII/notes/1251-Spring2025/CSCE156/02-oop.md

   * ISO8601 formatted string?
   * several integers: one for each field: day, month, year, hour, minute, second, fractional second
   * a single number: unix epoch number
   * Who cares?
-THe representation is *internal* to the class
+The representation is *internal* to the class
 * Abstraction allows you to *reason about an object* without knowing how it works or how it is represented

 ## Encapsulation